-In two parts of these flows nutrient-rich water can be brought from lower levels of the ocean by upwelling.
-Along the coast of the conterminous U.S. this is achieved by an application of the Coriolis force to coastal airflow (with a northerly component in summer) and coastal ocean current flow.
+In two parts of these flows, nutrient-rich water can be brought from lower levels of the ocean by upwelling.
+Along the coast of the conterminous United States, this is achieved by application of the Coriolis force to coastal airflow (with a northerly component in summer) and coastal ocean current flow.
 The Coriolis force tends to deflect objects to the right of their path of motion in the Northern Hemisphere.
-This leads to offshore and divergent surface ocean flow which, in turn, draws the nutrient rich water up from below.
-There is also upwelling on the northern side of the sub-arctic current in southern part of the Alaskan gyre.
-This upwelling is due to a process called Ekman pumping which is caused by the change of direction of flow of the faster velocity water near the surface compared to the slower velocity water at increasing depths in the ocean.
+This leads to offshore and divergent surface ocean flow which, in turn, draws the nutrient-rich water up from below.
+There is also upwelling on the northern side of the Subarctic current in the southern part of the Alaskan gyre.
+This upwelling is due to a process called Ekman pumping, which is caused by the change of flow direction of the faster velocity water near the surface compared to the slower velocity water at increasing depths in the ocean.

-The winds in the atmosphere above the ocean are responsible for both the velocity of the ocean currents and their precise location from year to year and from decade to decade.
-They may also be responsible for the precise location of the bifurcation of the subarctic current and the way in which quantities of nutrient-rich water are partitioned into the Alaskan and California currents.
+Winds in the atmosphere above the ocean are responsible for both the velocity of the ocean currents and their precise location from year to year and from decade to decade.
+They may also be responsible for the precise location of the bifurcation of the Subarctic current and the way in which quantities of nutrient-rich water are partitioned into the Alaskan and California currents.

-The atmospheric currents of importance here are the winter flow of the mid-latitude westerly winds and to a lesser extent the flow of the easterly Trade winds.
-At the surface of the Earth the westerlies in winter are manifested by geostrophic flow of air at the southern part of the Aleutian Low pressure system.
-In the upper air at about 18-20,000 feet above the

-Earth's surface the flow takes the form of long waves (parallel to the earth's surface).
-The position and strength of the air flow in the waves is variable but on the average is characterized by a ridge of high pressure over the eastern Pacific sandwiched between a trough of low pressure in the western Pacific, off the coast of Asia, and another trough over eastern North America and the western Atlantic ocean (Barry and Chorley, 1987. p136).
+The atmospheric currents of importance here are the winter flow of the mid-latitude westerly winds and, to a lesser extent, the flow of the easterly Trade Winds.
+At the surface of the Earth, the westerlies in winter are manifested by geostrophic air flow at the southern part of the Aleutian Low pressure system.
+In the upper air, at about 18,000-20,000 feet above the Earth's surface, the flow takes the form of long waves (parallel to the Earth's surface).
+The position and strength of the air flow in the waves is variable but on the average is characterized by a ridge of high pressure over the eastern Pacific sandwiched between a trough of low pressure in the western Pacific, off the coast of Asia, and another trough over eastern North America and the western Atlantic Ocean (Barry and Chorley 1987. p.
+136).
 The actual position and strength of the Aleutian Low and the position, degree of sinuosity (or amplitude of the waves), and strength of the flow in the upper air westerlies from year to year and from decade to decade is critical to controlling the flow and location of the ocean currents.

 Climatologists have developed some simple indices to collapse a large amount of this atmospheric flow into a few numbers.
-The indices are sometimes called teleconnective indices since they help explain how pressure variations in one part of the hemisphere are related (teleconnected) to those in another part.
+The indices are sometimes called "teleconnective indices" since they help explain how pressure variations in one part of the hemisphere are related (teleconnected) to those in another part.
 The indices of use in this discussion are the Central North Pacific index (CNP), the Pacific North American index (PNA) and the Southern Oscillation Index (SOI).
 It should also be remembered that the strength of the teleconnective patterns is not necessarily stable over time.

-The SOI is commonly used to measure the strength of the El Niño and, the opposite, La Niña, phenomena.
-The SOI is measured as the mean sea level pressure (MSLP) difference between Tahiti and Darwin, Australia.
-Due partly to difficulties in terminology it is becoming increasingly common to refer to "warm events" (which include El Ninos) and "cold events" (which include La Nina).
-In the newer terminology "warm" and "cold" refer to the sea surface temperatures (SSTs) of the central Pacific Ocean.
+The SOI is commonly used to measure the strength of the El Niño and the opposite La Niña phenomena.
+The SOI is measured as the mean sea level pressure difference between Tahiti and Darwin, Australia.
+Due partly to difficulty in terminology, it is becoming increasingly common to refer to "warm events" (which include El Niño) and "cold events" (which include La Niña).
+In the newer terminology "warm" and "cold" refer to the SSTs of the central Pacific Ocean.